 Chaga is a fungi which can only be collected in the wild, and while not technically not a mushroom (because we don’t use the fruiting bodies but the mycelium itself), it has made our list for fantastic fungi for your health.

-Chaga is a hardened mass of chaga mycelium and birch wood, and yes it can only be birch, that is found in Canada, the USA, Northern China, and Russia.
+Chaga ‘mushrooms’ as they’re sometimes called are really a hardened mass of chaga mycelium and birch wood, and yes it can only be birch, that is found in Canada, the USA, Northern China, and Russia.
 It is normally found higher up on the trees and can take from 3-5 years to grow, possibly more.
 For this reason, if you are out foraging this yourself always remember to respect the unspoken “foragers code” and leave some behind for others, and for the ecosystem itself.

 Now, it is important that chaga grows on birch, because the most beneficial compound, Betulin, actually comes from the birch itself and is integrated into the mass.
 Once you find chaga, it has to be axed or sawed off and it is normally made into a tea.
 Chaga is great because it: